Total Gym 1900 vs XLS: A Head-to-Head Comparison

 The XLS model has an upgraded pulley and cable system and comfortable nylon strap handles for a better workout experience.
 Both models also come with padded glide-boards with head support for added comfort.

 Even though the XLS is the newer model, the Total Gym 1900 is still a decent piece of equipment.
-It’s lightweight, durable, and ideal for both beginners.
+It’s lightweight, durable, and ideal for both beginners and more experienced home gym users.

 The 1900 model comes in a classic black and red, while the XLS comes in a sleek blue and black.